Skip to main content

 Professor

 Modern & the aristocracyHis most recent book, Modernism and the Aristocracy: Monsters of English Privilege (published in 2023 by Oxford University Press), examines literary responses to the aristocracy in the modern democratic age.
-Through readings of Bowen, Ford, Huxley, Lawrence, Waugh, and Wharton, among others, Monsters analyzes the attitudes and affects that writers attributed to the British aristocracy between the world wars, and explores the formal and stylistic possibilities to which this subject-matter gave rise.
-The coda considers the Patrick Melrose novels of Edward St Aubyn.
+Through readings of Elizabeth Bowen, T.S.
+Eliot, F. Scott Fitzgerald, Ford Madox Ford, Aldous Huxley, D.H.
+Lawrence, Evelyn Waugh, Rebecca West, Edith Wharton and (in a coda) Edward St. Aubyn, Monsters analyzes the attitudes and affects that writers attributed to the British aristocracy between the world wars.

-Parkes serves on the editorial advisory boards of Modern Fiction Studies, Victorians Institute Journal, and D.H.
+Parkes serves on the editorial advisory boards of Modern Fiction Studies, Victorians Institute Journal and D.H.
 Lawrence Review.
-He is Past President of both the South Atlantic Modern Language Association (SAMLA) and the D.H.
+He is a past president of both the South Atlantic Modern Language Association (SAMLA) and the D.H.
 Lawrence Society of North America.
-He is a member of the organizing committee of the next international D.H.
-Lawrence conference, to be held in Mexico City in August 2025.
+He is a member of the organizing committee of the upcoming international D.H.
+Lawrence conference in Mexico City in August 2025.

-Parkes regularly teaches graduate and undergraduate courses in the 20th-Century British and Irish novel, 21st-Century British fiction, and James Joyce.
-He has taught freshman seminars on Kazuo Ishiguro, Aldous Huxley, and D.H.
-Lawrence; Lawrence was also the subject of his most recent graduate seminar.
-A recent addition to his undergraduate offerings is a course in spy fiction, which will be back in action this fall.
+Parkes regularly teaches graduate and undergraduate courses in the 20th-Century British and Irish novel, spy fiction, 21st-Century British fiction and James Joyce.
+He has taught freshman seminars on Kazuo Ishiguro, Aldous Huxley and D.H.
+Lawrence.
+Lawrence was the subject of his most recent graduate seminar; the next will return to Joyce.

 Education: